HL7/fhir-icsr-ae-reporting/input/pagecontent/profile_listing.md

 * [Convalescent Plasma ISBT Codes](ValueSet-ISBTConvalescentPlasmaCodeVS.html)

 #### Common Profiles
-* [VAERS Bundle](StructureDefinition-icsr-bundle.html) - representing a minimum set of constraints on a ICSR Report submission - a MessageHeader and a Composition
+* [Case Report Bundle](StructureDefinition-icsr-bundle.html) - representing a minimum set of constraints on a case report submission - a MessageHeader and a Composition
-* [ICSR MessageHeader](StructureDefinition-icsr-messageheader.html) - constraints on MessageHeader to allow for sending of ICSR sender and receiver information
+* [Case Report MessageHeader](StructureDefinition-icsr-messageheader.html) - constraints on MessageHeader to allow for sending of case report sender and receiver information
-* [Composition](StructureDefinition-icsr-composition.html) - the header of an ICSR report
+* [Composition](StructureDefinition-icsr-composition.html) - the header of an case report
-* ICSR Report Author
+* Case Report Author
   * [Practitioner](StructureDefinition-icsr-authorpractitioner.html)
   * [PractitionerRole](StructureDefinition-icsr-authorpractitionerrole.html)
   * [RelatedPerson](StructureDefinition-icsr-authorrelatedperson.html)